 History

-Dr. Lutz later completed a Ph.D. in Curriculum Leadership at the University of Denver in 1992 and taught graduate global education classes for teachers.
-One of the originators of the Korean Heritage Camp for families with adopted children from that country, he served on the Board of Directors for Colorado Heritage Camps.
-The organization sponsors separate camps for families with children adopted from a variety of other countries.
-He co-founded the International Studies Schools Association in 2000, a function of the Center for Teaching International Relations.
+Dr. Lutz went on to earn his Ph.D. in Curriculum Leadership from the University of Denver in 1992 and later taught graduate-level global education courses for teachers.
+He was also one of the founders of Korean Heritage Camp for families with children adopted from Korea and served on the Board of Directors for Colorado Heritage Camps.
+In 2000, Dr. Lutz co-founded the International Studies Schools Association through the Center for Teaching International Relations.

-Dan led the expansion of the high school program he directed into the creation and development of Denver Center for International Studies (DCIS), a magnet school for grades 6-12, and served as its first principal.
-Merci Dr. Lutz!
+Building on the success of the high school program he led, Dr. Lutz spearheaded the creation and development of the Denver Center for International Studies (DCIS), a 6–12 magnet school, and served as its first principal.
+Merci, Dr. Lutz!

 DCIS FOUNDATION DBA Denver Center for Intercultural Scholars Foundation | PO BOX 9044 | DENVER CO 80209